High energy costs?

 Individual financial help

 Those who are not eligible for energy allowance, or for whom energy allowances did not suffice, might be able to collect other support.
 A prerequisite is that you can prove that your energy costs have risen.
 Unfortunately, it is not yet clear if international students can apply for these funds, and what effect that has on their right to remain in the Netherlands.
 That is mostly due to the fact that for EU-wide social security purposes international students are normally considered to be covered in their country of origin.
 That changes when students work a considerable amount.
 In that case they’ll often earn more than the income limit set for these policies.
 If you are in an especially tight financial situation due to energy costs you can contact energietoeslag@ASVA.nl.
-We cannot promise anything on this point, but we can see if we can help.
+We cannot promise anything at this point, but we can see if we can help.

 Service costs